vipulnaik/working-drafts/ark/enumeration-proof.md

 | 12 | 7,115 | 18 | 18 | 8 groups, all with orbitals {18, 48} |

 The n = 12 row has been re-derived directly from `groups_out.txt`: the file holds exactly 7,115 groups (295 trivial-top, 657 at q = 2, 67 at q = 3, 6,096 p-groups), the maximum m\* is 18, and exactly eight attain it — `T(12,85)`, `T(12,164)`, `T(12,166)`, `T(12,207)`, `T(12,228)`, `T(12,229)`, `T(12,265)` and `T(4,4)≀T(3,1)`, orders 144 to 5184 — all with orbital sizes {18, 48} and all sharing a single orbital partition across three distinct tags. (§8.11 of the notes previously reported 8,819 for this file; that figure was wrong.)
 Their common orbital data is exactly what Theorem 2.4 predicts for n = 3·4: three fused blocks of 4 with the full twist give 3·C(4,2) = 18, and the cross class, with coefficient 3 because q = 3 is odd, gives 3·4² = 48.
 So the exhaustive optimum *is* the predicted construction, orbital sizes included.
 This does not establish exhaustiveness in general — both checks sit at small n, where few configurations are available — but it is the strongest form of evidence the framework admits.

+**The hand family menu against B₀, above the computed range.** These figures compare `mu_fast.py`'s menu of constructions against the crude ceiling B₀ of Part C.2, and are the only measurements in this framework still taken against B₀ rather than B — which is why they look worse than they are.
+Over the 6,401 values n ≤ 10⁴ the menu leaves gapped against B₀, the median ratio menu/B₀ is 0.533, the worst cases being the familiar arithmetically weak odd n: n = 1425 at 10,025 against 171,991 (ratio 0.058), then 4245, 3393, 5457, 4059.
+At n = 1425 roughly two thirds of that apparent gap is B₀'s own slack, not the menu's shortfall — B(1425) = 108,811 against B₀ = 171,991, per the worked contrast in C.2.
+Below n = 2007 there is no gap at all, since B is computed exactly and attained.

 **Foreign-block efficiency.** For a foreign prime r under top prime q the usable twist is t = (q-part of r−1), and the intra-orbital is r·|±δT|/2 against a maximum of C(r,2).
 So